Top Billing (TV programme)

-Top Billing was a South African lifestyle television programme that aired on SABC3 on Saturday evenings from 18:00–19:00 with repeats on Sundays at 12:00.
+Top Billing is a South African lifestyle television programme that aired on SABC3 on Saturday evenings from 18:00–19:00 with repeats on Sundays at 12:00.
 It was founded by Basetsana Kumalo and Patience Stevens, who own the Tswelopele Production company.
-The show was the longest-running entertainment and lifestyle programme in South Africa, broadcasting since 1992.
+The show is the longest-running entertainment and lifestyle programme in South Africa, broadcasting since 1992.
 In addition to a variety of presenters, there was a voice-over guide throughout the programme.
 A magazine of the same name was launched in March 2004, containing similar content to the show.

 Content

-The weekly show had genres of beauty, fashion, food, home decor, travel and weddings.
+The weekly show has genres of beauty, fashion, food, home decor, travel and weddings.
 Different local and international celebrities were interviewed each week and a designer home featured as part of the show.
 International celebrities such as Donald Trump's ex-wife, Ivana Trump, featured on the show, as well as Hollywood actor and Beverly Hills doctor, Dr. Rey.
 Local celebrities such as rugby player Bryan Habana, singer Tamara Dey and Muvhango actress Ntahbiseng Mphahlele have been given equal attention.
 Popular events such as awards ceremonies and fashion runway shows were showcased.
 Presenters travelled to locations around the world and often partook in exclusive activities such as sky-diving, skiing, and scuba-diving.
 Food and wine pairings were also presented, and exclusive weddings attended.

 In 2019 the broadcaster cancelled the show due to high production costs.
 The last episode aired on 19 October 2019.
+It was revived on 30 April 2026.